Whoa, something fresh under the sun

 Kurio is for those who have learned (or suspect) that most olive oil sold in the United States is not what it claims to be.

 In Crete, olive oil has never required explanation.
 Locals know the farmer, the grove, and the month of its harvest.
 The oil is pressed within hours, bottled at its source, and enjoyed over the course of the year, until the next harvest cycle.
-Excellent quality olive oil is not a luxury - it is simply how things are done.
-Kurio brings that same transparency here.
-It is certified organic, harvest-dated, and traceable to its region on the island.
+Excellent quality olive oil is not a luxury—it is simply how things are done.
+Kurio brings that same transparency to our friends.
+It is certified organic, harvest-dated, and traceable to it's region on the island.
 There is no guesswork or vague origins.
 The groves are named.
 The farms are known.
+The farmers are family.

 FAQ